mylinuxforwork/dotfiles/README.md

 ## Launch Hyprland from tty

-The suggested method to start Hyprland is from tty with the command Hyprland bacause login managers (display managers) are not official supported (https://wiki.hyprland.org/Getting-Started/Master-Tutorial/#launching-hyprland)
+The suggested method to start Hyprland is from tty with the command Hyprland because login managers (display managers) are not officially supported (https://wiki.hyprland.org/Getting-Started/Master-Tutorial/#launching-hyprland)

 ```
 # Start Hyprland